 He was promptly interrupted when a few dozen of us corrected him.
 “WE DID!” we shouted.

 He smiled.
-We did, we truly did believe in this football team and this program.
+We did believe.
+We truly believed in this football team and this program.
 For some of us it has been hard.
-It’s not easy to support a football team that regularly wins one game in a season and is a perpetual national embarrassment, especially as your rival is on the national stage.
+It’s not easy to support a football team that regularly wins one game in a season and has been a perpetual national embarrassment, especially as your rival is on the national stage.

-They expected every bit of this.
-This was the day at the office they’ve been preparing for since December of 2012 when Paul Petrino stood in the Litehouse Center and said he was going to win at Idaho.
+The guys on the team expected every bit of this.
+This was the day at the office they’ve been preparing for since December of 2012 when Paul Petrino stood in the Litehouse Center, selling us on his mantra of “feed the studs” and stating he was going to win at Idaho.

-This entire week was a business trip.
+A roster full of players who didn’t have the slightest clue what a bowl week was like still treated it like a business trip.
 They went through their bowl activities, the bowling, the arcade games, the sledding and enjoyed it.
-They deserved it.
-They turned this, one of the worst FBS programs in the country, into the talk of ESPN in the latter stages of bowl week.
-Overcoming a two-touchdown spread and lighting up the scoreboard with 61 points in three quarters.
+Of course, they deserved it.
+Then they made one of the least respected programs in FBS into the talk of ESPN in the latter stages of bowl week by overcoming being two-touchdown dogs and lighting up the scoreboard with 61 points in three quarters.

 A glance over to the Colorado State sideline and you saw hype.
 A Rams squad jumping up and down in unison, looking at our guys as if they weren’t shit.

 At first, this worried me.
 I looked over at the Idaho sideline and only saw a handful of players jumping up and down.
 Others remained to themselves.
 Walking around, or looking blankly onto the field while nestling their hands inside the collars of their shoulder pads.